SeriouslyAwesome/rubocop-nova/rubocop.novaextension/README.md

 # RuboCop for Nova

-**RuboCop for Nova** automatically lints all open files, then reports errors and warnings in Nova's **Issues** sidebar and the editor gutter.
+**RuboCop for Nova** automatically lints all open Ruby files, then reports errors and warnings in Nova's **Issues** sidebar and the editor gutter.
 Issues can even be automatically fixed or silenced with configurable `--auto-correct` options (see Configuration section below).

 ## Requirements